seanpaulkelley/sensors/README.md

 * This go me going setting up the rails <=> ember communication @ https://emberigniter.com/modern-bridge-ember-and-rails-5-with-json-api/

-* However, I wanted an integrated rails/ember evironment as oppsed to two separate projects so I used the ember-cli-rails gem @ https://github.com/thoughtbot/ember-cli-rails.
+* However, I wanted an integrated rails/ember evironment as opposed to two separate projects so I used the ember-cli-rails gem @ https://github.com/thoughtbot/ember-cli-rails.

 Demo project can be found at http://growtime.herokuapp.com